-B. Lending before value exists
+Lending before value exists

 A new developer may question how she can borrow money to construct or significantly renovate a building when lenders are so focused on limiting loans to a percentage of the value of the property.
 Prior to construction, the property value may be fairly low.
 To overcome this, lenders do provide various types of construction loans that can be paired with first mortgages to allow for purchase and construction.
 As noted previously, the value used to calculate maximum loan amount is based on either the current value plus the projected construction cost, or on the estimated appraised value upon completion of construction.
-Funds for construction loans are disbursed in phases as construction progresses.
-Often interim construction loans are refinanced by the borrower upon completion and property stabilization in order to secure better terms.
+Funds for construction loans are refinanced by the borrower upon completion and property stabilization in order to secure better terms.
 Some loans are structured as "single-closing" transactions where the construction loan automatically converts to permanent financing once construction is complete.

-C. Starting development with a "house"
+Starting development with a "house"